-Deputy Executive Director and Head of Unit Strategy and Governance - VACANT
+Head of Unit Strategy and Governance

-The Deputy Executive Director supports the Executive Director in his work and decisions.
+The Head of Unit Strategy and Governance supports the Executive Director in his work and decisions.
 She/he acts on behalf of the Executive Director during his absence.
-She/he supports the Executive Director in day-to-day management and overall coordination of the JU.
+She/he supports the Executive Director in day-to-day management and overall coordination of the IU.